Mighty Throw Barbarian Endgame Build Guide

 Skills & Gameplay

-• Combat Bash is a core part of our skill rotation when it is combined with the "Bash Cleaves" tempered affix.
+- Combat Bash is a core part of our skill rotation when it is combined with the "Bash Cleaves" tempered affix.
 With high Critical Strike Chance and while fighting in groups of enemies, this guarantees that the initial Mighty Throw hit, as well as its subsequent pulses, Overpower for massive amounts of damage.
+This skill should always be used with a Two-Handed Mace.

-• Charge is used mainly as our source of Unstoppable, but is also a great mobility tool.
+- Charge is mainly used as a mobility tool, but can also be used as a back up Unstoppable source if Rallying Cry falls off (hey, it happens).
 It has the added benefit of being able to pack smaller groups against walls and terrain while also Stunning them.

-• Steel Grasp, however, is the main skill we use to group up enemies.
-It can be cast at will as long as its Fury cost is met, thanks to The Third Blade.
+- Steel Grasp is the main skill we use to group up enemies.
 Having tightly packed groups is important for this build since Bash on its own has very poor coverage, and relies on hitting multiple enemies at once to activate its guaranteed Overpower.

-• Call of the Ancients is a damage multiplier, an attack speed injection, and a Fury generator all-in-one while it is active.
-With Arreat's Bearing, it becomes relatively easy to reduce its cooldown enough to the point where it caps out at around 10 seconds, which means it only has about 4 seconds of downtime.
+- Call of the Ancients is a damage multiplier, an attack speed injection, and a Fury generator all-in-one while it is active.
+With Arreat's Bearing, it has a relatively low cooldown and can be cast quite often.

 Skill Rotation

-• Ensure Challenging Shout is up at all times.
+- Ensure Rallying Cry is up at all times.
 With Yen's Blessing it automatically refreshes itself, so it only needs to be cast whenever it is off cooldown.

-• Against Bosses: Since these are typically single-target fights, Bash needs to score 4 Critical Strikes before it grants its guaranteed Overpower.
+- Against Bosses: Since these are typically single-target fights, Bash needs to score 4 Critical Strikes before it grants its guaranteed Overpower.
 In most cases, this means the ratio of Bash to Mighty Throw casts becomes 4:1.
+Alternatively, for maximizing pulses from Fighter's Mighty Throw, a 1:1 ratio may also be used.

 Arsenal System